admir-selimovic/gcnn/README.md

 Geometric Complex Neural Networks (GCNN) is designed for advanced geometric representation learning.
 The model operates on geometrically realized cell complexes with geometric features and maintains equivariance under $\mathrm{E}(3)$ group transformations.

+### Key Feature: Geometric Message Passing Mechanism for Geometric Quantities

+One of the defining aspects of GCNN is its **Geometric Message Passing Mechanism**, explicitly engineered to work with geometric quantities and information.
+The mechanism enables the diffusion of geometric information throughout the network, thereby facilitating higher-order representation learning on cell complexes.
+It utilizes the algebraic topology of non-dyadic and trans-hierarchical interactions to significantly enhance the model's learning capabilities in geometrically rich environments.

 ### Highlights

 - Utilizes topological and geometric structures inherent to cell complexes for higher expressivity.